Cherryend/SentenceFixerCSEC/README.md

 Usage Instructions
 1. Download and open JGrasp
 2. Open and import the code file for the sentence fixer.
-3. Import the code file into Jgrasp as a new Java Project.
+3. Import the code file in Jgrasp as new Java Project.
 4. Click run, or use the run shortcut (Command R).
 5. The GUI screen will become visible, then click on the pop-up.
 6. In the pop-up, select the first Box.